Crockpot Green Bean Casserole

 Christmas Recipes Holiday Food Recipes Side Dishes Slow Cooker Thanksgiving Recipes

-Last updated on June 20th, 2021 at 02:35 pm
+Last updated on August 25th, 2023 at 02:33 pm

 Crockpot Green Bean Casserole is seriously the EASIEST method to prepare this holiday classic!
 Tender vegetables are smothered in a rich sauce and loaded with crispy tangles of fried onions.
 Delicious and easy enough for busy holidays and regular meals!

 I love creating stress-free recipes that are fast but loaded with flavor.
 Got too much to do, but still want a great meal?
-My Pesto Chicken Kabobs, IP Orange Chicken, Skillet Pork Chops are ready in just 30 minutes!
+My Pesto Chicken Kabobs, IP Orange Chicken, Skilletand Pork Chops are ready in just 30 minutes!

 This recipe will also lighten the cooking load during the holidays.
 Aside from the homemade crispy onions, you just dump everything else into the crockpot and let it do its thing.

 It frees up your oven and stove top for other dishes, and just come back when it’s done.
-It’s so easy and tasty, I guarantee it will make into your regular dinners as well!
+It’s so easy and tasty, that I guarantee it will make it into your regular dinners as well!

 To save time, you don’t have to make your own fried onions, you can just buy some French Fried Onions and you are good to go!